Inniswold, Louisiana: Education

 East Baton Rouge Parish Public Schools serves Inniswold.

-Jefferson Terrace Elementary School in Inniswold serves almost all of the community.
+Schools with attendance boundaries including the community are as follows: Jefferson Terrace Elementary School in Inniswold serves almost all of the community.
 A single strip to the west is served by Westminster Elementary School in Westminster.
 Most of the area is served by Westdale Middle School, while Woodlawn Middle School serves a section in the east.
 Most residents are served by Tara High School while a few areas to the east are served by Woodlawn High School.